-FREE Home Depot Kids Workshop on December 7th – Register to Make a Holiday Snow Globe!
+FREE Home Depot Kids Workshop on 3/1 – Register Now to Make a Basketball Game

 Did you know that Home Depot Kids Workshops are FREE?!

-Looking for a FREE kids activity?
+Looking for something fun and FREE to do with the kiddos?
 The Home Depot hosts Free Kids Workshops on the first Saturday of each month (and sometimes even more frequently)!

-To get in on these fun and free events, you will want to register online as spots are available on a first-onlinee, first-serve basis.
+To get in on these fun and free events, register online soon as spots are available on a first-onlinee, first-serve basis.
 Just scroll to the “Uponlineing Kids Workshops” and click on the workshop you are interested in to sign up and register at your local store.

 *Before signing up, be sure you have selected the correct store location.